ay3xqa/api-smart-query/frontend/CHAT_FEATURE.md

 ```

 ### Flow
+1. On Chat tab load, fetch all available APIs from the backend
+2. Display APIs as selectable cards
+3. User selects an API by clicking its card
-1. User types a question and submits
+4. User types a question and submits
-2. Frontend sends the question with the current API ID to the backend
+5. Frontend sends the question with the selected API ID to the backend
-3. Backend uses vector search to find relevant endpoints
+6. Backend uses vector search to find relevant endpoints
-4. Backend sends context to LLM for generating a response
+7. Backend sends context to LLM for generating a response
-5. Response is displayed in the chat interface
+8. Response is displayed in the chat interface
+9. User can switch between different APIs, which clears the chat history

 ## Components